Seasons, Scheduling, Holidays, Subs & Forfeits

 For weekend leagues, start times are generally as follows:

-Flag Football and Softball: every hour on the hour starting at 11:00 am.
+• Flag Football: 11 am and every hour thereafter.
 The last start time will vary depending on how many teams are in the league.
-For the Fall Sunday Flag Football season, start times move up to 9:00 am once the NFL season starts, and we are typically done at noon
+For the Fall Sunday Flag Football season, start times move up to 9:00 am once the NFL season starts

-It is nearly impossible to create a perfect schedule where all teams have the same number of games at the various start times.
-We try our best to divide them up as evenly as possible.
-We do not really take scheduling requests with the exception of teams who like "early" games.
+We try our best to divide start times up as evenly as possible.
+We don't really take scheduling requests with the exception of teams who like "early" games.
 If your team likes to play at 6:15 or 6:30, we'll give you more of those games if we can.
 You can check the box to indicate this during registration.
 Requests for all games to be played at 7:30 or 8:30 will be ignored, as that's when almost everyone prefers to play.
-If there is one particular week where you would like to request a specific time, we can probably accomodate that, but we need to know in advance, not two days before your game.
+If there is one particular week where you really need a specific time, we can probably accomodate that, but we need to know before the season starts, not two days before your game.

 Bye Weeks

 Most leagues do not have bye weeks as a general rule.
-The only time there will be bye weeks is if any given league or division has an odd number of teams, or has more teams than the normal capacity due to league consolidation or other factors.
+The only time there will be bye weeks is if any given league or division has an odd number of teams, or has more teams than the normal capacity.
 Do not count on having bye weeks.
-You may enter a request for a bye week to be on a specific date in the appropriate section during registration or request it via e-mail prior to the schedule being created, but do not count on getting it.
-Even if there are bye weeks, we cannot always accomodate everyone's request.
+You may enter a request for a bye week to be on a specific date in the appropriate section during registration or request it via e-mail prior to the schedule being created, but don't count on getting it.
+Even if there are bye weeks, we can't always accomodate everyone's request.

 Holidays